DavidJKTofan/davidtofan.com/content/articles/protecting-osi-layers/index.md

 Let's begin by designating Cloudflare as your **Authoritative DNS provider** using the [Full Setup](https://developers.cloudflare.com/dns/zone-setups/full-setup/), granting you comprehensive control over all DNS-related aspects.
 Alternatively, opt for a CNAME Setup or [Partial Setup](https://developers.cloudflare.com/dns/zone-setups/partial-setup/).

-> Note: The hosting provider (origin server) and its location are inconsequential as long as it is accessible over the Internet.
+> Note: The hosting provider (origin server) and its location are usually inconsequential as long as it is accessible over the Internet.

 Once your [Zone](https://developers.cloudflare.com/fundamentals/concepts/accounts-and-zones/#zones) is added, proceed to **[proxy](https://developers.cloudflare.com/dns/manage-dns-records/reference/proxied-dns-records/)** (orange-cloud) your DNS records.
 Note that the [`/cdn-cgi/` endpoint](https://developers.cloudflare.com/fundamentals/reference/cdn-cgi-endpoint/) is then added to your domain.